This post will make clarity on the benefits of hyaluronic acid for the skin and help you understand what kind you should be buying.

 Where does Hyaluronic acid stand?

-Using a product with high molecular weight hyaluronic acid allows you to have the benefits of occlusive ingredients without their downsides (“heavy” formulations that are tacky and greasy) AND an dramatic increase in moisture due to its humectant properties.
+As stated above, hyaluronic acid is an humectant moisturizer ingredient.
+But we have seen not all hyaluronic acids are equivalent.
+High molecular weight HA is the only form that work as both, *humectant AND occlusive.*This is a huge advantage.Using a product with high molecular weight hyaluronic acid allows you to have the benefits of occlusive ingredients without their downsides (“heavy” formulations that are tacky and greasy) AND an dramatic increase in moisture due to its humectant properties.

 Skincare products based on hyaluronic acid- The benefits.

 Topical hyaluronic acid represents a moisturizing active ingredient widely used in cosmetic formulations (gels, emulsions or serums) to restore the physiological microenvironment typical (and the look, of course) of youthful skin.HA’s hydrating effect largely depends on its molecular weight.If you start including Hyaluronic acid in your skincare routine, you’ll notice skin looks plumper, softer, and smoother .However, please remember that the skin is an organ and skincare products are no magic bullet, no matter how good they are.
 If you don’t sleep enough, your diet is off , and you rarely exercise, nothing will work.
 Sadly you’ll end up switching from one product to another without any improvement.This is why some people claim hyaluronic acid actually made their skin worse.